slgordon-she/GAM305BlueTeamRepo/README.md

 • Automatic turrets will be tested to make sure it causes damage, follows the player, and the player will be able hide behind walls and the turret won't shoot through the wall.

-• Automatic Turret causes player damage when hitten with turret projectile
+• Automatic Turret causes player damage when hit with turret projectile

 Map: (Pass/Fail)

 • The puzzle will be tested to make sure they complete when following instructions, this includes any buttons use to open doors

 • All meshes and structures used in the map are well-lit for the player and there are no gaps in between structures.

 •  The Progress bar shows on player screen, it also is accurate with players/AI mice health

 • The spikes and and cheese roll cause damage to player when making contact

 Button: (Pass/Fail)